seevaratnam/elk-server/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _99.244.XXX.XXX/32 - Personal Home IP Address_

-Machines within the network can only be accessed by SSH protocol.
+Machines within the network can only be accessed by SSH protocol:
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
 - _ELK VM can only be access from the Jump Box using SSH from the IP address 10.0.0.4 (Jump Box).
 And ELK dashboard (via Port 5601) can only be access via a public IP address of the ELK VM from the Personal Home IP Address?_

 A summary of the access policies in place can be found in the table below.